Climate and environment

 Mediobanca confirms its commitment to transparent climate reporting, maintaining the TCFD (Task Force on Climate-related Financial Disclosures) framework as its reference point for communicating risks and opportunities related to climate change.

-The following table details the coverage of climate change issues for the 11 recommendations identified by the TCFD framework, through a reconciliation table with the sections of the Group's Sustainability Report 24-25.
+The following table details the coverage of climate change issues for the 11 recommendations identified by the TCFD framework, through a reconciliation table with the sections of the Sustainability ReporT.

 | Topics | TCFD Recommendations | Internal references in publications |